SharkyVN/Final-Project/README.md

-# CS50 Finance
+InfoFinder

-This folder contains my solution to the CS50 Finance problem set (2025).
+This folder contains my solution to the CS50 Final Project (2025).

 Features:

-- User registration & login
-- Buying/selling stocks with real-time quotes
-- Viewing portfolio history
+Search topics from both a local database and Wikipedia

+Browse information by categories and tags

+Save favorites and view recent searches

+Mobile-friendly and dark mode support